 - Strain your mixture over the ice.

 Heat water and then transfer this water to another cup to cool it down.
-Then place half a teaspoon of matcha (3g) into a tea bowl.
+Then place teaspoon of matcha (3g) into a tea bowl.
 Pour a bit of water over it.
 WHISK!
 You can then pour this over some more hot water or warm milk for a latte.

 A realization that I just had about myself is that I’m the kind of person that buys American Party Ice at the bodega for her daily iced oat milk matcha lattes!